Leadership Coaching – Get moving in your career

 When you ask for directions, a few things could happen.

-The stranger says they too are from out of town, but the staff in the nearby coffee shop are very friendly and might be helpful.
+Perhaps the stranger says they too are from out of town, but the staff in the nearby coffee shop are very friendly and could probably help.

 There is no obligation after that.